croian/mouseless/mouseless_documentation.md

 1) exit Mouseless
 2) delete the Accessibility permission for Mouseless
-   - make *SURE* mouseless isn't running while you do this -- MacOS tends to lock you out of keyboard and mouse input if you delete this permission from a running process
+   - make *SURE* Mouseless isn't running while you do this -- MacOS tends to lock you out of keyboard and mouse input if you delete this permission from a running process
    - System Settings > Privacy and Security > Accessibility > select Mouseless and click the `-` button
 3) Re-add the permission (either via the `+` button or by restarting Mouseless)
 4) Restart Mouseless